Veronica Giuliani: Life in the monastery

-In 1677, at the age of 17, Giuliani was received into the monastery of the Capuchin Poor Clares in Città di Castello in Umbria, Italy, taking the name of Veronica in memory of the Passion.
-At the conclusion of the ceremony of her reception, the bishop said to the abbess: "I commend this new daughter to your special care, for she will one day be a great saint."
+In 1677, at the age of 17, Giuliani was received into the monastery of the Capuchin Poor Clares in Città di Castello in Umbria, Italy, taking the religious name of Veronica in memory of the Passion of Christ.
+At the conclusion of the ceremony of her reception, the bishop said to the abbess: "I commend this new daughter to your special care, for she will one day be a great saint".

 Giuliani became absolutely submissive to the will of her spiritual directors, though her novitiate was marked by extraordinary interior trials and temptations to return to the world.
 In her first years in the monastery, she worked in the kitchen, infirmary and sacristy and also served as portress.
 At the age of 34, she was made novice mistress.

 For fifty years, Giuliani lived in the Capuchin convent.
 With gritty determination tempered by humility, she led her sisters as novice mistress for thirty-four years and as abbess for eleven.
 Giuliani governed the convent with obvious common sense and guided the novices with prudence.
 She would not allow them to read mystical books, requiring them instead to study books on Christian basics.
 In 1716, she was elected abbess.
 As a practical woman, she improved her sisters’ comfort by enlarging the convent rooms and having water piped inside.

 Spiritual trials

 Giuliani had a lifelong devotion to Christ crucified that eventually became manifested in physical signs.
 The marks of the crown of thorns appeared on her forehead in 1694 and the five wounds on her body in 1697.
 Giuliani was humiliated by the stigmata itself and by her bishop's rigorous testing of her experience.
 He removed her from ordinary community life and put her under constant observation.
 When he determined that the phenomena were authentic, he allowed her to return to normal convent life and continue her service to her sisters.
 She died on 9 July 1727 at Città di Castello.